kiwicarolin/kiwicarolin.github.io/index.md

 ## Building the future of AR/VR

 Ever since encountering AR for the first time, I decided I wanted to be at the forefront of this exciting technology with a huge potential impact on society and the way it brings people closer together.
-I believe the future of AR/VR is built on finding answers to meaningful questions that identify the benefits of AR/VR to create products with impact.
+I believe the future of these technologies is built on finding answers to meaningful questions that identify the benefits of AR/VR to create products with impact.

  My goal is to explore future AR/VR applications that delight and inspire in problem spaces that are meaningful and novel – Leveraging the unique advantages of these technologies to radically change current processes that best support the end-user.